Mehdi Ben Barka: Primary opponent of Hassan II

 On 24 December 1958, Mohammed V appointed the left-wing leader of the Moroccan Workers' Union (UMT) Abdallah Ibrahim as prime minister - a move by the king to widen the gap between the left wing and right wing of the Istiqlal Party.
 This caused Allal al-Fassi to resign as party leader in anger and also prevented the more radical Ben Barka's inclusion in government.
 Ben Barka left the Istiqlal Party executive on 25 January 1959, forming the National Confederation of the Istiqlal Party whose purpose according to Ben Barka was not a split in the party but a "union".
 He called it a "clarification and a reconversion" with the purpose of turning it into a "structured, homogenous party".
 Despite this, it later became the National Union of Popular Forces (UNFP) by merging with fractions of the Popular Movement (MP) and the Democratic Independence Party (PID).

-He authored al-Ikhtiyār ath-Thawrī fī l-Maghrib (الاختيار الثوري في المغرب, L’option révolutionnaire au Maroc—"The Revolutionary Option in Morocco") in preparation for the second conference of the UNFP in 1962.
+He authored al-Ikhtiyār ath-Thawrī fī l-Maghrib (الاختيار الثوري في المغرب 'The Revolutionary Option in Morocco') in preparation for the second conference of the UNFP in 1962.
 Around this time, Ben Barka increasingly embraced revolutionary Marxist language, and the UNFP adopted a political program based on socialism and land reform, aiming to democratize public life and align the party with anti-imperialist Arab and African countries.

 In 1962 he was accused of plotting against King Hassan II.
 He was exiled from Morocco in 1963, after calling upon Moroccan soldiers to refuse to fight Algeria in the 1963 Sand War.